LIHEAP Negotiations With Non-regulated Fuel Vendors

 Compiled by the LIHEAP Clearinghouse

-Since 1979, the percentage of households using fuel oil as their main heating fuel has dropped from 22 percent to 7 percent in 2005.
-Over the same period, the percentage using electricity as their main heating fuel has nearly doubled, from 16 percent in 1979 to nearly 31 percent in 2005.
+Since 1979, the percentage of households using fuel oil or kerosene as their main heating fuel has dropped from 22 percent to almost 6 percent in 2009.
+Over the same period, the percentage using electricity as their main heating fuel increased from 16 percent in 1979 to 43 percent in 2009.

-Use of propane as the main heating fuel has increased slightly, from 4.7 percent in 1979 to 5.5 percent in 2005.
-Natural gas remained the dominant main heating fuel, and its usage held steady for a number of years, at 55 percent from 1979 to 2001; however, it fell to 53.3 percent for 2005.
+Use of propane as the main heating fuel has decreased slightly, from 5 percent in 1979 to 4.8 percent in 2009.
+Natural gas remained the dominant main heating fuel, and its usage held steady for a number of years, at 55 percent from 1979 to 2001; however, it fell to 46 percent for 2009.

 Low-income households that use fuel oil as their main heating fuel declined from 20 percent in 1979 to 8 percent in 2005.
 Among LIHEAP recipient households, 12 percent used fuel oil as their main heating fuel in 2005.
 Use of propane as the main heating fuel by low-income households stood at 5.2 percent in 1979, while in 2005 it was at 6.2 percent.
 For LIHEAP recipient households it was 5.2 percent in 2005.

 Households that heat with fuel oil and propane have historically had higher bills than those using other heating sources.
 This continues to be true among low-income and LIHEAP recipient households.
-According to the 2007 LIHEAP Home Energy Notebook, the average annual heating bill for all LIHEAP recipients was $717 in 2007, but the average annual fuel oil bill for these households was $1,686.
-The 2007 average heating bills for other fuel types by LIHEAP households were: natural gas, $673; electricity, $237; and propane, $1,052.
+According to the 2011 LIHEAP Home Energy Notebook, the average annual heating bill for all LIHEAP recipients, across all fuel types, was $2,106 in 2011.
+The average annual fuel oil bill for these households was $4,350.
+The 2011 average heating bills of LIHEAP household for other fuel types were: natural gas, $1,786; electricity, $1,364; and propane, $3,591.
 The Notebook based its data on the 2005 RECS and 2011 heating degree days, cooling degree days, and fuel prices.

 According to the 2012 American Community Survey, the oldest homes in the U.S. are found in the northeast.
-Fuel oil bills are higher because the majority of households that heat with oil are in the Northeast and they tend to reside in older homes with older, less efficient furnaces that use more fuel.
+Fuel oil bills are higher because the majority of households that heat with oil are in the Northeast and they tend to reside in older homes with less efficient furnaces that use more fuel.
 In contrast, homes heated by electricity tend to be smaller and newer, have relatively efficient heating equipment, are better insulated, and are mostly located in the South and the West.

-While lower home heating prices are a blessing to low-income families, the price volatility of the past few winters makes it difficult for families and program managers to manage their budgets.
+While lower home heating prices are a blessing to low-income families, price volatility makes it difficult for families and program managers to manage their budgets.

-The Notebook also detailed the residential energy and home heating burden of low-income households versus non low-income households.
+The 2011 Home Energy Notebook also details the residential energy and home heating burden of low-income households versus non low-income households.
 Energy burden is calculated by dividing energy expenditures by income to express expenditures as a percentage of income, thus providing a measure of energy costs as well as affordability.
-The Notebook details both the residential energy burden calculation, which is a household’s total residential energy expenses, and the home heating calculation, which is only heating expenses.
+The Notebook details both the residential energy burden calculation, which is a household's total residential energy expenses, and the home heating calculation, which is only heating expenses.

-Low-income natural gas users had a 4.5 percent energy burden; electric heat users, 2 percent.
-By contrast, LIHEAP recipient households using natural gas had a 6.4 percent home energy burden; electric heat users, 3.4 percent.
-Non low-income households using natural gas had an energy burden of 1 percent, while electricity users had 0.5 percent.
+Low-income natural gas users had a 11 percent energy burden while that of electric users as13.3 percent.
+By contrast, LIHEAP recipient households using natural gas had a 13.2 percent home energy burden; electric heat users, 14.9 percent.
+Non low-income households using natural gas had an energy burden of 3.1 percent, while electricity users had 3.3 percent.

-Of the nearly 8 million U.S. households that used fuel oil or kerosene as their main heating source in 2009, over 1.3 million were below the federal poverty line for a family size of 4, according to the 2005 RECS.
-The majority of heating oil users, over 6 million, are in the northeast states.
-Of the 6 million households that use propane, about 2 million of these users were below the federal poverty line for a family size of 4.
-The majority of propane users are in the midwestern and southern states.
+Of the 6.9 million U.S. households that used fuel oil as their main heating source in 2009, over 1.3 million were below the federal poverty line for a family size of 4, according to the 2009 RECS.
+The majority of heating oil users, about 5.7 million or 80 percent, resided in the northeast states.
+Of the 5.6 million households that used propane, over 1.1 million of these users were below the federal poverty line for a family size of 4.
+The majority of propane users (70 percent) were in the midwestern and southern states.

 For FY 1991, the first year of the leveraging incentive program, seven states leveraged nearly $2 million dollars in bulk fuel discounts, credits or donations.
-By the end of FY 2007, at least 12 states were reporting bulk fuel leveraging, and the amount leveraged was $8.5 million.
-The 12 states that reported leveraged resources from bulk fuel vendors were: Connecticut, Indiana, Maine, Maryland, Massachusetts, Minnesota, Montana, New Hampshire, New Mexico, North Carolina, South Dakota and Vermont.
+By the end of FY 2010, 9 states were reporting bulk fuel leveraging, and the amount leveraged was $11.4 million.
+The 9 states that reported leveraged resources from bulk fuel vendors were: Connecticut, Maine, Maryland, Massachusetts, Minnesota, Montana, New Hampshire, South Dakota and Vermont.